-At LEAD.app we love interactivity with Slack.
+At LEAD.bot we love interactivity with Slack/Teams.
 The prearranged coffee meetings are always something to look forward to.
 You should see our knitting channel.
 Our virtual team building app is decked out with many knitting tips.
 We have our share of trivia lovers too.

 Model a Healthy Work Environment – even Online

 One reason for higher burnout is because blurred boundaries between professional and private lives.
 Without the physical cues that an office provides, it can be easy to let the workday bleed into off-hours.

 To make sure your team is operating at peak efficiency make sure you’re creating the right example, and set reasonable guidelines for when your team should be online and when they don’t have to be.
 You could not expect staff to be working any later than 6 o’clock, no matter the time zone, since many staff work over their lunch hour.
 That will provide some of the structure of a typical workday, and keep your team in healthy shape.

 With a great virtual team building app, you can keep an eye on how many hours a typical employee works, who is working unhealthy hours, and who gets along with who.
 That will really turn your team into team builders.